-Even though my coefficient were estimated over twenty different CBSAs.
-I argue that they can be interpreted at the individual CBSA level.
-Holding prices constant, landlords charge more to rent a three bedroom property to households with poor scores.
-Holding rent constant, as score rises, mortgage companies and the GSEs are will to lend more for a more expensive three bedroom house.
-As score go down, the house price for a three bedroom property must goes down and the cost of home ownership falls.
+Even though my coefficients were estimated over twenty different CBSAs, I argue that they can be interpreted at the individual-level in any CBSA.
+Holding prices constant, landlords charge more to rent a three-bedroom property to households with poorer scores.
+Holding rent constant, as score rises, mortgage companies and the GSEs are willing to lend more for a more expensive three-bedroom house.
+As scores go down, the house price for a three-bedroom property must go down and the cost of home ownership falls (albeit for smaller properties).

-To provide a direct interpretation of the 1, and 1, coefficients I create two new variables (RENT and BUY) using the median rent, the median cost of owning for Chicago, IL and my estimated coefficients to calculate the change in RENT and BUY as scores change.
-I apply these average percent changes to the median cost of renting and owning a three bedroom SFR detached property in Chicago, IL.
+To provide a direct interpretation of the $\gamma_1$ , and $\delta_1$ , coefficients I create two new variables (RENT and BUY) using the median rent, the median cost of owning for Chicago, IL and my estimated coefficients to calculate the change in RENT and BUY as scores change.
+I apply these average percent changes to the median cost of renting and owning a three-bedroom SFR detached property in Chicago, IL.
 The average credit score in Chicago, IL is 671.
-The median rent in Mar-21 was \$1,765 and the median cost to own a property was
+The median rent in Mar-21 was \$1,765 and the median cost to own a property was \$1,430.
+Renters in this score category of 670 are losing \$336 per month in wealth (the difference between RENT and BUY).

-$^9$ Using the 1 and the 1 coefficients from Equations 9 and 10 suggest a slight faster negative relationship between lnBVR (-.007) than the -0.005 estimated in Equation 8.
+&lt;sup>9 Using the $\gamma 1$ and the $\delta 1$ coefficients from Equations 9 and 10 suggest a slight faster negative relationship between lnRVB (-.007) than the -0.005 estimated in Equation 8.